pkuma-msft/pkuma-msft.github.io/azure-test-plans/articles/testcase-import-export-csv.md

 ### Test case import and export using CSV

 [**Update: 6th July 2020**]
-This feature is now enabled on all Organization!
+This feature is now enabled on all Organizations!

 [**Update: 8th June 2020**]
 Shared steps, local parameters and shared parameters are now supported in the import/export feature!
 Do give this a try and let us know your feedback.